paulrobertlloyd/paulrobertlloyd-v3/source/_content/articles/britain_rebranded.markdown

 {% picture /articles/britain_rebranded/ba_logo.svg class="u-pull-right" alt="New British Airways logo" %}Another company finding itself in the media spotlight was British Airways.
 Preferring to be known as BA, it instigated a 60 million pound corporate re-branding that ditched its familiar Union Flag tail fins and replaced them with a number of multicultural designs instead.
 These represented the diversity of their passengers and destinations and would position the airline as "the undisputed leader in world travel".

-{% figure "British Airways world tailfins.
+{% figure caption:"British Airways world tailfins.
 The designs shown here represented Kalahari Desert, Scotland, England, Netherlands, Russia, Africa and Australia" %}
 {% picture /articles/britain_rebranded/ba_tailfins.png alt="" %}
 {% endfigure %}